hypo69/hypo/docs/gemini/consultant/ru/webdriver/header.md

 #! venv/bin/python/python3.12

 """
-.. module:: hypotez.src.webdriver.header
+.. module:: src.webdriver
    :platform: Windows, Unix
-    :synopsis: This module contains header information for the webdriver application.
+   :synopsis: This module contains header information and project setup.
 """

-MODE = 'dev'

 import sys
 import json
-from packaging.version import Version from pathlib import Path
+from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads from src.logger import logger  # Импортируем logger

-from src import gs
-from src.utils import jjson
-from src.logger import logger
+MODE = 'dev'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
+    """
-    """ Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.
+    Finds the root directory of the project starting from the current file's directory.
+    Searches upwards until a directory containing any of the specified marker files is found.

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no marker file is found.
+    :raises FileNotFoundError: If none of the specified marker files are found.
-    :return: Path to the root directory if found, otherwise the directory where the script is located.
+    :return: Path to the root directory.
-    :rtype: pathlib.Path
+    :rtype: Path
     """
-    current_path: Path = Path(__file__).resolve().parent
+    current_path = Path(__file__).resolve().parent
     project_root = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):